GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 ## How do I get the markup on the page

-USAgov’s preferred method for putting SpecialAnnouncement information onto pages is by coding it using JSON-LD, and then putting this code into the “head” section of the web page’s code.
+USA.gov’s preferred method for putting SpecialAnnouncement information onto pages is by coding it using JSON-LD, and then putting this code into the “head” section of the web page’s code.
 JSON-LD is a computer language that is just for data.
 It allows for simple pairs of categories and a value, and it allows for hierarchies.
 We prefer this method for several reasons.
 It is supported by multiple search engines, it’s easy for them to read, and it’s separate from the other parts of your code so it can be inserted and adjusted without breaking things.

 If you are unable to get developer support to add JSON-LD to your web page, Google provides a form within your Search Console account to submit SpecialAnnouncements.
 There are some limitations to this approach, however - you have to have a Google Search Console account, the announcements have early expiration dates, and Bing and other search engines do not get the information.